shuLhan/awwan/README.md

 Do you have a collection of shell scripts to manage one more similar server?
 Do you ever want to execute only part of your script?
-Are you get tired with learning others syntax and tools for provisioning your own server, while you need is a handful of shell script?
+Are you get tired with learning others syntax and tools for provisioning your own server, while you need is a handful knowledge of shell script?

 If yes, awwan is the right tools for you.